Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Methods

 Electrostatic interactions are computed based on a minimally distributed charge model that correctly describes higher-order multipole moments of a molecule.\cite{MM.dcm:2014,MM.mdcm:2017,devereux:2020mdcm} For parametrization, a reference electrostatic potential (ESP) of N$_2$O in the linear equilibrium conformation is computed at the CCSD/aug-cc-pVTZ level using the Gaussian program package.\cite{gaussian16} The optimized MDCM fit reproduces the ESP with a RMSE of $0.31$\,kcal/mol.
 For SF$_6$ in its octahedral equilibrium conformation the ESP is computed at the MP2/aug-cc-pVTZ level of theory using the Gaussian program and the RMSE of the fitted ESP from MDCM is $0.11$\,kcal/mol.
 Recently,\cite{devereux:2020mdcm} non-iterative polarization was also included in MDCM, and this is also used here for N$_2$O, SF$_6$ and Xe.
 The polarizability of linear N$_2$O computed at the CCSD/aug-cc-pVTZ level is $2.85$\,\AA$^3$ (with each atom contributing $\sim 0.95$\,\AA$^3$ per atom), compared with $2.998$\,\AA$^3$ from experiment.\cite{olney:1997} For Xe at the CCSD/aug-cc-pVTZ the computed value of $2.96$\,\AA$^3$ compares with $4.005$\,\AA$^3$ from experiment.\cite{olney:1997} For SF$_6$, the experimentally measured polarizability of $4.49$\,\AA$^3$ was used and evenly distributed over the fluorine atoms ($0.74$\,\AA$^3$ per F atom).\cite{gussoni:1998}\\

-The atomic van-der-Waals (vdW) parameters ($\epsilon_i, R_{\mathrm{min},i}$) of N$_2$O were individually optimized to best describe the nonbonded interactions with SF$_6$ and Xe from comparing with energies from CCSD/aug-cc-pVTZ calculations for a number of N$_2$O--SF$_6$ and N$_2$O--Xe heterodimer structures.
+The atomic van-der-Waals (vdW) parameters ($\epsilon_i, R_{\mathrm{min},i}$) of N$_2$O were individually optimized by least-squares fitting using the trust region reflective algorithm\cite{trf:1999} to best describe the nonbonded interactions with Xe and SF$_6$ from comparing with energies from CCSD/aug-cc-pVTZ calculations for a number of N$_2$O--Xe and N$_2$O--SF$_6$ heterodimer structures.
 Lorenz-Berthelot combination rules of atomic vdW parameters between atom types $i$ (solute) and $j$ (solvent) ($\epsilon_{ij} = \sqrt{\epsilon_i \epsilon_j}$ at an atom-atom distance of $R_{\mathrm{min},ij} = R_{\mathrm{min},i}/2 + R_{\mathrm{min},j}/2$) were used throughout.
 For the reference electronic structure calculations the grid was defined by center of mass distances between N$_2$O and the solvent with range $r=[2.0, 10.0]$\,\AA, and angles $\alpha=[0, 180]^\circ$ with step size of $30^\circ$ between the N$_2$O bond axis and the N$_2$O-solvent center of mass direction.
-Solute--solvent dimer structures with interaction energies lower than 5\,kcal/mol above the dimer minimum structure were considered which led to 203 conformations for N$_2$O--SF$_6$ whereas for N$_2$O--Xe there were 102 structures.
+Solute--solvent dimer structures with interaction energies lower than 5\,kcal/mol above the dimer minimum structure were considered which led to 102 conformations for N$_2$O--Xe whereas for N$_2$O--SF$_6$ there were 203 structures.
+Reference interaction energies for fitting the vdW parameters were determined as follows.
+The total energy of the N$_2$O--solvent (Xe or SF$_6$) pair with the largest separation was considered to be the zero of energy and energies for all other dimer structures were referred to this reference.
+Interaction energies for the equilibrium pair structure were found with $-0.84$\,kcal/mol for N$_2$O--Xe and $-1.46$\,kcal/mol for N$_2$O--SF$_6$.
+Correcting for the basis set superposition error (BSSE) through counterpoise correction (CPC)\cite{cpc} reduces the interaction energies by up to $\sim 50\%$ to $-0.36$\,kcal/mol and $-0.85$\,kcal/mol, respectively.
+The alternative ``chemical Hamiltonian approach''\cite{mayer:1983} was found to yield similar results\cite{paizs:1998} as the CPC which, however, is not recommended for correlated wave function methods such as CCSD.\cite{baerends:2014,herbert:2022} In addition, the corrections due to BSSE are of a similar magnitude as the error in fitting the van der Waals parameters.
+Therefore, it was decided to not correct the interaction energies for BSSE.
 Then, the vdW parameters for each atom $i$ of N$_2$O were optimized to match the interaction energy predicted by CHARMM with the reference interaction energies from electronic structure calculations for the respective dimer conformations.
 The optimized vdW parameters are given in Table S2.\\